ministryofjustice/wp-user-roles/README.md

 This will install the latest version of this plugin.

-Once the plugin folder is in place activate it by going to `wp-admin/plugins.php` and clicking on the _Activate_ link under _MOJ Digital Custom User Roles_.
+Once the plugin folder is in place activate it by going to `wp-admin/plugins.php` and clicking on the _Activate_ link under _MOJ Digital WP User Roles_.